edurojasr/py5-Notebooks/README.md

 ## Goals

-Learn by doing and teaching python programming using a visual and artistically approach from processing.
+For me this is going to be learn by doing experience and teaching python programming using the visual and artistically approach from Processing.

 ## Notebooks [Categories](/categories/)